Dear Captain Awkward,

-On top of that, I have major depression, an anxiety disorder, and a case PTSD from a sexual assault, so I really can’t deal with my family’s drama.
+On top of that, I have major depression, play too much pokies for real money, an anxiety disorder, and a case PTSD from a sexual assault, so I really can’t deal with my family’s drama.
 (Before you ask, I’ve been in therapy and on medication for several years to deal with these things.)
 I’m also a little bitter because I would never have been able to get away with any of this – I worked three jobs in high school, I worked year round while I was in college, and I did everything to live up to my parents’ expectations.
 On some level I get that not only is he the younger child but he’s also the *musician* so he’s special, the differences in how we’re treated are startling.

 I was wondering if you had a script for me to use with my parents while I’m at home for a week.
 If I’m getting this many phone calls and it’s still September, I’m terrified of what it will get to by Christmas.

 Responsible for Myself, Not for My Brother

 You are smart and you are doing everything to take care of yourself correctly.
 Internet ^5.

 Here’s your script:

 “That sounds really stressful, Mom.
 You should talk to brother directly about that.” + (Change of subject)

 “Wow, that sounds like a terrible idea.
 You should talk to him directly about that.” + (Change of subject)

 “Mom, you should talk to him directly about that.”